tneigerux/svg-example/src/site/select/resi/006/index.md

 subhead: Limitless uses... you decide
 imgpath: ../../../images/

-landingherotext: Be atendit® to your customers! atendit® can be used as a silent doorbell to let you know as soon as someone walks in the door!
+landingherotext: Let your mind pay atendit® to the important things! atendit® is integrated with the Internet and will send you a message about the weather!

 himgpath: ../../../../images/hero-images/
 heroupperimg: hero-desk-simple.jpg